ranliu98/ranliu98.github.io/_pages/updates.md

 ---

-2021-05-24 I will be starting an internship in Facebook this summer.
+2021-05-24 I will start an internship in Facebook this summer.

 2021-02-19 Our paper [Mine Your Own vieW: Self-Supervised Learning Through Across-Sample Prediction](https://arxiv.org/abs/2102.10106) is available on arXiv now.